 Photography is an important component of UIC’s identity, providing perspectives of life in Chicago and showcasing the university’s academic excellence and accomplishments.
 Marketing and Brand Management's gallery offers you free images and videos to to use in your marketing materials.

-Marketing and Brand Management’s photo gallery includes photos that capture the spirit of the UIC brand.
+Marketing and Brand Management’s gallery includes images that capture the spirit of the UIC brand.
 The energy and color of these images showcase the contemporary side of UIC while injecting life new life into everyday scenes.

-The Office of Publications Services has staff photographers and videographers available on a fee-for-service basis.
+Creative and Digital Services has staff photographers and videographers available on a fee-for-service basis.
 Services include studio portraiture and on-site event photography and videography, as well as photo and video editing.
 The department also maintains a gallery of UIC photography that can be purchased.
-For details, e-mail firstname.lastname@example.org.
+For details, visit creative.uic.edu.

 Copyright and Permissions

 When working with outside photographers, make sure that all contracts specify that UIC will own exclusive rights to the use of the images.
 This will allow the images to be used for current and future projects without having to purchase additional rights.